DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/10 Series/00 Overview.md

 ---

 Settings specified for a series apply to all its points.
 If you need to customize an individual point, assign a function to the [customizePoint](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/customizePoint.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#customizePoint') option.
-This function must return an object with options for the point that you want to customize.
+This function must return an object with properties for the point that you want to customize.

 ---
 ##### jQuery